themrleon/JSF2Leaf/README.md

 ```
 ![](images/advanced.png?raw=true)

 All classes support concatenation of methods and have a toString() method for debug purposes.
-Details can be found in the javadoc folder.
+Details can be found [HERE](docs/mapadvanced.pdf?raw=true).

 ## License
 GPLv2 License, details [HERE](LICENSE).